anujkumar9508269-A/GDG/README.md

 ---

-## 🔮 Next Steps
+## 🔮 For task 3 :
-Now that the backend data flow is robust, my next goal is to implement a real-time dashboard using **Plotly** to visualize trades as they hit the buffer.
+i tried and almost did the backend part but could not complete the code .

-Would you like me to help you draft the code for that **Plotly** visualization to add to your repo?
+Tried to implement a real-time dashboard using **Plotly** to visualize trades as they hit the buffer.